SC directs TNSEC to hold local body elections in 9 new districts by Sep 15 | Law-Order

 - India

-The Supreme Court on Tuesday directed the Tamil Nadu State Election Commission (TNSEC) to conduct by September 15 the local body polls in nine new districts carved out of four existing ones.
+Granting it more time, the Supreme Court on Tuesday directed the Tamil Nadu State Election Commission (TNSEC) to conduct by September 15 the local body polls in nine new districts carved out of four existing ones or face contempt action.

-It noted the order of the top court passed on December 11, 2019 and said that instead of four months given to hold the elections, the poll panel has taken 18 months.
+It noted the order of the top court passed on December 6, 2019 and said that instead of four months given to hold the elections, the poll panel has taken 18 months.
+“Instead of four months' time, the respondents’ have taken a little more than eighteen months and now seeks six months’ time to complete the exercise of conducting elections,” the bench said.

-The bench also noted that the tenure of the local bodies has expired in 2018-19 and since then there are no new elected representatives.
+It also noted that the tenure of the local bodies expired in 2018-19 and since then there were no new elected representatives.

 Senior advocate P S Narasimha, appearing for the Election Commission of India (ECI), said the 2019 order could not be implemented as priority was given to assembly elections in the state and later the focus shifted to West Bengal assembly election.